- Mission 1: Eyewitness the current political unrest in Tbilisi and find out the protesters’ demands (ACCOMPLISHED);

 Recce Fact: In the Georgian language, the country is named Sakartvelo – far removed from the English name Georgia; thought to have been adopted in honour of their patron saint, St. George.
 I think we ought to switch too and avoid confusion with the US state.

 Protesters gathered in anger on two consecutive nights in June (2019) after a member of the Russian Communist Party (Gavrilov) audaciously sat in the speaker’s chair and addressed the chamber.
-Almost immediately triggering unrest, Gavrilov was whisked away and the riot police abruptly quashed any attempt to storm the parliament building using highly contested tear gas and rubber bullets.
+Almost immediately triggering unrest, Gavrilov was whisked away and the riot police abruptly quashed any attempt to storm the parliament building using the highly controversial deterrents of tear gas and rubber bullets.
 And where was I staying?
 Precisely a stone’s throw from the parliament of course.
 Honestly, I wasn’t looking for trouble.
 I truly believed that all hype had subsided, and didn’t expect to find a rowdy gathering every evening, hundreds of police officers stationed outside my hotel and a few die-hards camped outside 24/7 brandishing NATO flags.
-Only by the end of the trip would I have grasped the nuances of the situation and why simply sending the offending Russian packing just wasn’t good enough.
+Only by the end of the trip would I have grasped more of the nuances of the situation and why simply sending the offending Russian packing just wasn’t good enough to quell the people’s anger.

 Georgians are a hot-blooded sort, yet embracing.
-Their only idiosyncrasy that took me aback was that many have a habit of staring persistently at strangers and don’t feel the need to be subtle about it; like owls.
-They take matters of culture and patriotism very seriously and are happy to educate others.
+Their only idiosyncrasy that took me aback was that they have a habit of staring persistently at strangers and don’t feel the need to be subtle about it, like owls (which will be my affectionate nickname for them henceforth).
+They take matters of culture and patriotism very seriously and are happy to share it with and educate others.
 As such, Georgians are much better-versed in their cultural and historical matters than their Western European counterparts.
 As children Georgians learn about David the Builder of the Bagrationi dynasty.
-Conversely, in the UK most of us aren’t even capable of passing the British Citizenship Test, but we do have Bob the Builder and are proud of him just the same.
+Conversely, in the UK most of us aren’t even capable of passing the British Citizenship Test, but we are well-acquainted with Bob the Builder and are proud of him just the same.

 Georgian is an ancient Kartvelian language and is something the people are extremely proud of.
 Even if the majority can also speak Russian, they never allowed it to detract from their own identity and language.
-Still today, two things remain a true part of their identity; Georgians speak the Georgian language and Georgians are Orthodox Christians.
+Still today, two things remain a true part of their identity; Georgians speak the Georgian language (regardless of dialect dialect) and Georgians are Orthodox Christians.

 Paganism Meets Christianity

-While most of Western Europe has now left religion to the wayside, Christianity is still very much an integral part of Georgian people’s identity (the Eastern Orthodox Church specifically); even if they are not actively practicing.
+While most Western European countries seem to have left religion by the wayside, Christianity is still very much an integral part of Georgian people’s identity (the Eastern Orthodox Church specifically); even if they are not actively practicing.
 As such, the country is dense with churches and monasteries; almost certainly on every hilltop.

 As part of his tour guide narrative, the driver gave a running commentary to the tune of, “This church on the right-hand side was first built in the Xth century AD…“.
 Despite my best efforts to appear interested, the only topics at the forefront of my mind were Stalin, the mass protests in the city and Georgia’s disputed territories.
-Mindful that I didn’t want to come across as an MI6 agent, I patiently listen to the narrative as he went on to describe the missionary Saint Nino, how Christ’s robe was brought back to Georgia after His crucifiction, how a woman died upon touching it and no one ever managed to prise it from her grasp.
+Mindful that I didn’t want to come across as an MI6 agent, I patiently listen to the narrative as he went on to describe the legends of their sacred Saint Nino (a woman from Cappadocia who is considered the enlightener of Georgia), how Christ’s robe was brought back to Georgia after His crucifixions and when a woman perished upon touching it, no one ever managed to prise it from her grasp.
 These historical-religious accounts became progressively more bizarre.

 As a Protestant, I am vaguely aware that Orthodox Christians place emphasis on icons, relics, sainthood and the canonisation of individuals more so than my own denomination.
-But at some point, it becomes very difficult to distinguish objectively between truth and regional folklore.
-Religion in a local context is a peculiar and highly subjective thing.
+But at some point, it becomes very difficult to objectively separate factual accounts from regional folklore.

 What was even more apparent from the stories, was the crossover between pagan and Christian traditions.
 Many churches were built on former pagan sites, and the local mountain village population continue to follow Christianity in a pagan ritualistic way; e.g. with circular processions, taking some creative liberties with religious symbolism (replacement of the moon deity with St. George), making animal sacrifices etc. Chiakokonoba is a popular annual festival where people jump over a fire to rid themselves of evil spirits.
 And true enough, outside Gergeti Church a sheep was tethered to the lamppost, awaiting its fate and kept in check by one of the many roaming Caucasian Shepherd dogs.
 I made a hasty descent down the hill at that point, lest I see the poor pitiful creature whisked away.
 I was informed that sometimes they just release the animal afterwards, so I’ve decided that’s exactly what happened to Sheepy here and he’s happily grazing somewhere as I write.